Resources

 Data protection, cybersecurity & safeguarding

 • This is increasingly important in international schools due to new legal obligations worldwide relating to data protection and cybersecurity.
-Our workshop provides essential information and guidance.
 Review these case studies and consider the possible scenarios within your school community to develop suitable policies.

 Helplines and virtual counselling organisations